netpipe/QT-CDTools/README.md

 ISO tools wrote in QT

 WIP work in progress
-untested but the mac version looks almost ready
+untested but the mac and xorriso version looks almost ready